MBAlexandreMB/async-queue/README.md

 ```

 #### Queue Options
-Using the asyncqueue package allows you to leverage from different utilitary options.
+Using the parallel-async-queue package allows you to leverage from different utilitary options.
 You can set those options when instantiating a new Queue:

 ```